sevmorris/macback-m1/README.md

 ---
 #### Finished

-Please reboot soon.
-Like _really_ soon.
+It wouldn't hurt to reboot soon.

 ---
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)